-Information about the history of Naxos
+About the history of Naxos island, Greece

 Naxos is the largest island in Cyclades, renowned for its rich history and beutiful architecture.
 According to mythology, Zeus, the king of gods grew up in Naxos, hidden away from the ferocity of his father, Cronus as well as his son Dionysus, the god of wine.
 Dionysus loved so much Naxos that he made it a fertile land, full of vineyards, producing a wine of excellent taste and fine quality.
 The locals then built a temple to Dionysus to honour their god.